syncfusion-content/blazor-docs/blazor/document-editor/how-to/resize-document-editor.md

 ```

-Similarly, you can use [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditor.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditor_Height) property for DocumentEditor also.
+Similarly, you can use [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditor.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditor_Height) property for Document Editor also.

 ## Change width of Document Editor

-DocumentEditorContainer initially render with default width.
-You can change width of documenteditor using [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditorContainer.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditorContainer_Width) property, the value which is in percent.
+[`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) initially render with default width.
+You can change width of document editor using [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditorContainer.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditorContainer_Width) property, the value which is in percent.

 The following example code illustrates how to change width of Document Editor.